 The initial Etak Navigator™ provided many features that helped the driver get from his current location to his destination.
 Several of these features are considered part of an overall routing function such as showing the current position of the vehicle as well as the destination and the streets in between.
 Also, showing the distance and direction to the destination and dynamically updating these as the car moves forward are important to any routing function.
 Etak did not provide a best path computation nor directions output in the Etak Navigator™.
 The complete algorithms were not fully developed as of 1985.
 The processor was too resource constrained and the acquisition and subsequent maintenance of routing-specific attribution such as one-way streets were time consuming and costly and not justified for the anticipated small initial market.
 Etak decided that while best-path computation would eventually become a necessary feature of navigation systems (as would color display, GPS, business listings, real time traffic and a host of other enhancements), it was better to go to market with the long list of innovations already available for its revolutionary new device than to delay and increase device cost.

-Bosch made the same decision and selected Etak’s innovative technology as its starting platform into the navigation market.
+Etak was using a public domain Moore/Dijkstra optimum shortest path search algorithm which needed to be adapted to the map application with its enormous number of nodes and links.
+The real challenge was in designing an algorithm on a solid foundation of data structures and retrieval methodology that would allow computing a path in real time on a memory constrained system, since the straight forward use of these classic algorithms was not feasible.
+Etak chose to reduce data complexity by employing a purely data-driven multiple-level hierarchy embodied in its carrier tree.
+Etak developed a fully automated data formatting compiler that could segment the map at multiple levels with different amounts of detail, along with methods to search down to find the most details, to search up to continue the path on only higher class roads, and at any level to search across to branch the search out at a consistent class of roads.